maxdeviant/degree/Assignment_6.md

 ##Bibliography

-1. Seidman, Andrew.
-“No ‘Phishing’: Banks Try to Sink Scammers.” *The Wall Street Journal.* August 17, 2012.
+1. Dhamija, Rachna; Tygar, J. D.; and Hearst, Marti.
+“Why Phishing Works.”
+Paper presented for the annual Conference on Human Factors in Computing Systems, 2006.
 2. Hong, Jason.
 “The State of Phishing Attacks.” *Communications of the ACM* 55 (2012): 74-81. doi:10.1145/2063176.2063197.
-3. Dhamija, Rachna, Tygar, J. D., and Hearst, Marti.
-“Why Phishing Works.”
-Paper presented for the annual Conference on Human Factors in Computing Systems, 2006.
-4. Stavroulkas, Peter and Stump, Mark. *Handbook of Information and Communication Security.* Heidelberg: Springer, 2010.
-5. Langberg, Mike.
+3. Langberg, Mike.
 “AOL Acts to Thwart Hackers.” *San Jose Mercury News.* September 8, 1995.
+4. Seidman, Andrew.
+“No ‘Phishing’: Banks Try to Sink Scammers.” *The Wall Street Journal.* August 17, 2012.
+5. Sheng, Steve; Holbrook, Mindy; Kumaraguru, Ponnurangam; Cranor, Lorie; and Downs, Julie.
+“Who Falls for Phish?”
+Paper presented for the annual Conference on Human Factors in Computing Systems, Atlanta, Georgia, April 10-15, 2010.
+6. Stavroulkas, Peter and Stump, Mark. *Handbook of Information and Communication Security.* Heidelberg: Springer, 2010.